PFython/WhatsAppCloud/README.md

 - You'll probably be eager to send regular Messages as soon as possible - especially if you're doing something like sending notifications and updates to yourself and team members programmatically.
 In that case you'll need to actually **send a reply** to the Test Business number, or in other words, engage in a 'conversation' from the receiving end.
 It took me ages to work out why I was getting success (200) messages from my outgoing API calls but not receiving anything on the recipient's phone(s) other than Template messages.
 This was the reason, but the documentation didn't save me from learning the hard and slow way.
 A 'reaction' might do the trick too, but at the time of writing I haven't tested that.
 Please let me know?

 - It also looks like conversations are reset every 24 hours, so you'll either need to use Templates to get things going each day (initially), or keep the conversation going from the receiver's side.
 One approach is to add a nice interactive button to your daily Template message, but that's beyond the scope of this article.
-Another perhaps easier option is using the free Business version of Whatsapp on your recipients' phones and have them create an auto-reply.
+Another perhaps easier option is using the free Business version of WhatsApp on your recipients' phones and have them create an auto-reply.

-- If you want to unlock the full power fo the Whatsapp Cloud API and remove all restrictions, you'll need to create or link to a verified Business Account.
+- If you want to unlock the full power of the WhatsApp Cloud API and remove all restrictions, you'll need to create or link to a verified Business Account.
 If you do that you currently get 1,000 'conversations' free per month or in other words roughly 33 messages per day - one an hour plus a few spare.
 But unless you do something to get kicked off your Test Business Account, _unlimited_ free messages to/from five phone numbers is very generous and seems ideal for developers and micro-businesses.

 ## The Code